leangjia/blender_docs/manual/glossary/index.rst

       The normalized vector perpendicular to a surface.

       Normals can be assigned to vertices,
-      faces and modulated across a surface using :term:`normal mapping`.
+      faces and modulated across a surface using :term:`Normal Mapping`.

       See also `Normals <https://en.wikipedia.org/wiki/Normal_(geometry)>`__ on Wikipedia.

    Normal Mapping
-      Is similar to :term:`Bump mapping`, but instead of the image being a grayscale heightmap, the colors define in which direction the normal should be shifted, the three color channels being mapped to the three directions X, Y and Z.
+      Is similar to :term:`Bump Mapping`, but instead of the image being a grayscale heightmap, the colors define in which direction the normal should be shifted, the three color channels being mapped to the three directions X, Y and Z.
       This allows more detail and control over the effect.